Roo Taylor | Hotel Indigo

 About the Artist:

-Please join us on Sunday, March 1 from 1 PM to 3 PM for a champagne reception at Hotel Indigo located at 24 West Franklin St.
+Please join us on Wednesday, April 22 from 5 PM to 7 PM for a champagne reception at Hotel Indigo located at 24 West Franklin St.

 About the Artist